dharmeshkakadia/jezifm.github.io/_posts/2018-08-13-2-years-with-emacs.md

 ## Experience

 As I use Emacs as my editor, I started to see things differently.
-There was a frustration at first mainly because mainstream application/editor I was used to doesn't behave like emacs.
+There was a frustration at first, mainly because mainstream application/editor I was used to, doesn't behave like emacs.
 But as I started to do things in emacs way.
 I slowly started to realize things.
 It has this liberating feeling.